-However, in our view this misunderstands the purpose and effect of the Charter.
+However, in our view, this misunderstands the purpose and effect of the Charter.
 The Charter is binding on EU institutions, and all EU law must comply with it.
 It applies to Member States only when they are acting "within the scope of EU law".
 Nationalisation is not "within the scope of EU law" and therefore it is unlikely that the Charter would apply to it, even if the nationalisation occurred before Brexit or during any transitional period in which EU law continues to apply to the UK

-After Brexit, the European Union (Withdrawal) Bill explicitly provides that the Charter will not form part of retained EU law.
-Hence, if that Bill has become law by the time of nationalisation, there would be no ability to raise any arguments based on the Charter in the UK Courts.
+After Brexit, section 5(4) of the European Union (Withdrawal) Act 2018 explicitly provides that the Charter will not form part of retained EU law.
+Hence, if that section of the Act has come into force by the time of nationalisation, there would be no ability to raise any arguments based on the Charter in the UK courts.